LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => // Produces a reference to the unbound method "meth"

 When a member method is escaped, the resulting value is bound to that target object.
-This insures that when the resulting value/method is invoked, that the current self will be the object from which the method was escaped.
+This ensures that when the resulting value/method is invoked, that the current "self" will be the object from which the method was escaped.
 Additionally, if there is more than one method defined under the given name, all of the methods are retrieved.
 This permits multiple-dispatch to be used with an escaped method.

 The right-hand method name operand can come from the result of any expression.
 When using such a dynamic method name, the expression must be surrounded in